 What is organic gardening?

 There is no clear definition of organic gardening.
-For beginners, it is the way to grow plants without using any synthetic products.
+It is a way to grow plants without using synthetic products for beginners.

-As a general rule, organic gardening looks after nature and thrives to keep it balanced and healthy.
-For this reason, it prohibits the use of synthetic chemicals in the form of pesticide, herbicide, or fertilizer.
+As a general rule, organic gardening looks after nature and thrives on keeping it balanced and healthy.
+For this reason, it prohibits the use of synthetic chemicals in the form of pesticides, herbicides, or fertilizer.

 Organic gardening is different from organic farming.
 Gardening is on a small scale where people grow food for their personal use, while organic farming is a mass-production practice.